Your Doctoral studies

 If you are submitting a cumulative thesis, you must follow the rules with regard to publication that are mentioned in the special regulations for PhDs at the University of Kassel in the relevant faculty.

-As soon as the PhD office has received evidence of publication, the PhD certificate can be issued.
+As soon as the Doctoral office has received evidence of publication, the doctoral certificate can be issued.

-Please note: You may not use your PhD title until you have received your certificate.
-This is not permissible during the time between your PhD viva and receiving your PhD certificate.
+Please note: You may not use your doctorate until you have received your certificate.
+This is not permissible during the time between your disputation and receiving your doctoral certificate.